scionproto/scion/doc/ColibriDesign.rst

 This delivery mechanism cannot be abused, as every border router must check that if any of the ``R`` or ``S`` flags are set, ``C`` is also set.
-And must deliver to the local COLIBRI service if ``C`` is set.
+And if ``C`` is set, the bourder router must deliver the packet to the local COLIBRI service.
 The COLIBRI service must always check when handling the request or response, that the path used in the packet is valid.
 I.e., it contains the correct sequence of HopFields in the path, compared to the data it has in its DB.
-This is doable because these operations are done in the control plane, which is allowed to be not extremely fast.
+This is doable because these operations are done in the control plane, which is not as performance critical as the data plane.

 E2E Reservation Renewal Operation
 ---------------------------------